LibertyDSNP/spec/pages/Identity/Factory.md

 | 0.3     | Tentative |

 ## Purpose

-1. Describe how an Identity Factory can create an identity
+1. Describe how an Identity Factory can create an identity.
-1. Describe how an Identity Factory can allow someone else to pay for the creation an identity
+1. Describe how an Identity Factory can allow someone else to pay for the creation an identity.
-1. Restrict the creation of identities without owner permission
+1. Restrict the creation of identities without owner permission.

 ## Assumptions

 * All assumptions from [DSNP Identity](/Identity/Overview)

 ## Proxy Contracts